csulbacm/ACM-Redux/static/data/minutes/2012-06-01/minutes.md

 				1. Working on a new system for the minutes.
 			1. AESB Representative:
 				1. Year-in review
-					1. Sal: Did talk with the incoming AESB president.
+					1. Sal: I talked with the incoming AESB president.
 There is a good chance that rooms will be lost.
 Every year there is a year in review to show that orgs deserve their rooms.
 Historian, take pictures.
 Make things that you can show off on your resume.
 					1. Orion: How are we going to take pictures of programming projects?
 						1. Sal: You can take pictures of the Programming team, and events like the robot battles.
 You want to make things that will make the college look good.
 You can just take some screen shots for the programming projects.
 			1. Publicity and Recruitment Chair: